 The type of exercise you do can, of course, depend on your preferences, but something low-impact like yoga, swimming, or walking can be great for both digestion and stress relief.
 Just be sure not to overdo it.
 That may have adverse effects.

 Avoid Hard-to-Digest Foods

 So just what can you eat if you have IBS?
-While there is no cure-all diet for IBS, the low FODMAP diet, which Rosenberg says reduces certain sugars and proteins that might “over-ferment” and lead to uncomfortable symptoms, is commonly practiced by many people with the condition.
-And, while Rosenberg insists that the diet is safe and sometimes effective, he adds that it is rather restrictive and recommends seeing a nutritionist if you plan to change your diet.
+While there is no cure-all food plan for IBS, the low FODMAP diet, which Rosenberg says reduces certain sugars and proteins that might “over-ferment” and lead to uncomfortable symptoms, is commonly practiced by many people with irritable bowel syndrome.
+And, while Rosenberg insists that the diet is safe and sometimes effective, he adds that it is rather restrictive and recommends seeing a nutritionist if you plan to adopt it.

 Drink Water Before and After Meals (and Throughout the Day, Too)

-To keep the digestive process moving, Raj recommends drinking water before or after a meal, as the liquid helps to break down food and aids in the digestion process.
+To keep the digestive process moving, Raj recommends drinking water before and after a meal, as the liquid helps to break down food and aids in the digestion process.
 Staying hydrated is important for everyone, but it can be especially essential around mealtimes for IBS sufferers.
 You can even add some fresh lemon slices to make your water more exciting, as citrus fruits are lower in sugar and should not aggravate your symptoms.

 Raj recommends eating probiotic-rich foods like yogurt and kefir, as she says rebalancing your gut flora helps to alleviate uncomfortable bloating associated with IBS.
 Probiotic pills are another way to get probiotics into your diet, but be sure to check with your doctor before you introduce new supplements.